across0406/2017-GNU-Science-Camp-of-Computer-Science/README.md

 **2. Matrix coding and library**

-As we use Numpy array to implement basic neural network, this section deals with using Numpy library, such as operations, drawing graph, etc.
+As we use Numpy array to implement basic neural network, this section deals with using Numpy library, such as operations, drawing graph, etc. So, first, we inform basic theory to students.
+And then, the students follow the codes for this theory.

 **3. Perceptron**

+Most of codes are from "Deep learning from scratch".
 "Deep learning from scratch" started the contents of perceptron initially for the solution of logical gate.
+Then, enter into constructing three-layer perceptron.
+Finally, operate simple neural network for recognition MNIST dataset.

 ---------------------------------------